-We rely on sole suppliers for certain materials that we use to perform our tests and services, including Asuragen, for our endocrine cancer diagnostic tests pursuant to our supply agreement with them.
+We rely on sole suppliers for certain materials that we use to perform our tests and services for our endocrine cancer diagnostic tests.
 We also purchase reagents used in our tests and services from sole-source suppliers.
 While we have developed alternate sourcing strategies for these materials and vendors, we cannot be certain whether these strategies will be effective or the alternative sources will be available in a timely manner.
 If these suppliers can no longer provide us with the materials we need to perform our tests and services, if the materials do not meet our quality specifications, or if we cannot obtain acceptable substitute materials, an interruption in test processing and services could occur.
 Any such interruption may directly impact our revenue and cause us to incur higher costs.
 In particular, the continued spread of the coronavirus globally could materially and adversely impact our operations including without limitation our supply chain, which may have a material and adverse effect on our business, financial condition and results of operations.